surajsk2003/LLMystery-AI-Driven-Detective-Game/README.md

 ## AI Integration

-The game uses the Hugging Face Inference API with the Google Flan-T5 model for:
+The game uses the Hugging Face Inference API with the Google Flan-T5-base model for:
 - Generating detective hints based on collected evidence and clues
 - Creating dynamic character responses during interrogations

+**Important Note**: The Flan-T5-base model has a 250 character limit for inputs.
+The game includes a character counter to help you stay within this limit.

 To use your own API key:
 1. Create an account on [Hugging Face](https://huggingface.co/)